Types Of Sentences

 Declarative / Assertive Sentence

-A declarative or assertive sentence states a fact, opinion or idea.
+A declarative or assertive sentence makes a statement, provides a fact, or offers an opinion.

 Examples: